onap/integration/docs/integration-tooling.rst

 `python-testing-utils project <https://git.onap.org/testsuite/python-testing-utils/>`_).

-Some GUI tests (using Robotframework Selenium extension) had been initiated but not maintained, as a consequence there are not integrated in CI/CD.
+Some GUI tests (using Robotframework Selenium extension) had been initiated but not maintained, as a consequence they are not integrated in CI/CD.

 Python-onapsdk